Dive or Dove: Which Past Tense of “Dive” Is Correct?

 Understanding the dive verb etymology and the difference between dived and dove helps learners follow dive grammar rules in English and choose the correct form for their audience.

-Is Dove the same as Dive?
+Is Dove the same as dive?

-Is it dive or dove?
+Which is correct, dive or dove?

 Summary